 - An internal problem such as kidney disease or liver disease, constipation, or hormonal imbalances.

 - Swallowing an object that got stuck in the stomach or intestines (like a plastic toy) — this typically requires surgery.

 Causes of vomiting can range from “nothing to worry about” to very serious, even life-threatening.
 So, when in doubt, it’s wise to bring your furry friend to the vet to know for sure.

 If any of the following conditions apply to your kitty, you’ll want to seek veterinary care immediately…

-- Severe or frequent vomiting, especially if your cat keeps throwing up when their stomach is empty.
+- Frequent or acute vomiting, especially if your cat keeps throwing up when their stomach is empty.

 - You know they’ve eaten something they shouldn’t have — like a toxic substance, or a toy that could be causing a blockage.

 - Throwing up with diarrhea — this makes the risk of dehydration much higher.